Engee documentation

 • — torque on the input shaft.

-Note the minus sign when calculating .
-One rule of thumb for compiling mechanical models is that power flowing through a port is positive if it is dissipated and negative if the component generates power into the system.
+Pay attention to the minus sign when calculating .
+One of the rules of drawing up mechanical models is that the power flowing through the port is positive if it is dissipated, and negative if the component generates energy to the system.

-The S and O connections represent mechanical rotational ports associated with the input and output shaft of the box, respectively.
+The S and O connections are mechanical rotary ports connected to the input and output shaft of the box, respectively.
 The positive directions of the block are from S to the reference point and from the reference point to O.

 Ports